Allied Health

 University Entrance or equivalent

-IELTS (Academic) 7.0 overall with all bands 6.5 or higher if English is not your first language or if you have not completed at least three years of secondary education in New Zealand
+IELTS (Academic) 7.0 overall with all bands 6.5 or higher if English is not the first language or three years secondary schooling not completed in New Zealand

 University Entrance or equivalent

-IELTS (Academic) 7.0 overall with all bands 6.5 or higher if English is not your first language or if you have not completed at least three years of secondary education in New Zealand
+IELTS (Academic) 7.0 overall with all bands 6.5 or higher if English is not the first language or three years secondary schooling not completed in New Zealand